CERTIFIED CANDIDACY STEPS

 The candidate submits a written paper which reflects on his/her call to ministry.

-The candidacy mentor informs and assists the new candidate in logging into the UMCARES system to complete Form 101-New Candidate Application, order a Candidacy Guidebook, and pay the $75 enrollment fee which includes the cost of the Candidacy Guidebook and other administration expenses.
-Also, mentor helps candidate navigate the file management system.
-This will happen at the candidacy retreat.
+The candidacy mentor informs and assists the new candidate in logging into the Passage system to complete Form 101-New Candidate Application, order a Candidacy Guidebook, and pay the $75 enrollment fee which includes the cost of the Candidacy Guidebook and other administration expenses (the cost is the responsibility of the candidate).
+You will receive training on this system at the candidacy retreat.